Skip to content

 Fast-movers (sold < 30 days)

-Goods clearing your books inside a month rarely benefit from bonded — the storage and bond fees exceed any cash-flow benefit.
-Most retail and DTC importers default to standard clearance for the bulk of their stock and use bonded only on long-tail SKUs.
+Goods clearing your books inside a month rarely benefit from bonded — storage and bond fees exceed any cash-flow benefit.
+Most retail and DTC importers default to standard for the bulk of stock and use bonded only on long-tail SKUs.